-The ‘second chair’ is the team member who sits next to the speaker (or ‘first chair’) and serves as a second pair of eyes, a second pair of ears, a second pair of hands and second-in-command.
+The second chair is the team member who sits next to the speaker (or ‘first chair’) and serves as a second pair of eyes, a second pair of ears, a second pair of hands and second-in-command.
 While the first chair speaks, the second chair looks, listens and troubleshoots.
-He locates citations and drafts responses to questions.
-He watches the clock and decides what arguments can be jettisoned.
-He pours water and clicks through slides.
-He intercepts notes from other team members and determines what to pass on to the speaker.
-His art is complex but his job is simple: let the speaker focus on speaking, by handling all the rest.
+He or she locates citations and drafts responses to questions.
+He or she watches the clock and decides what arguments can be jettisoned.
+He or she pours water and clicks through slides.
+He or she intercepts notes from other team members and determines what to pass on to the speaker.
+The art of the second chair is complex but the job is simple: let the speaker focus on speaking by handling all the rest.
 Below are some tips on how to do this job well.

 Know the case

-The best second chair knows everything – from exhibit numbers, to what time the hearing starts each day, to what the first chair should say in response to anticipated questions, to the facts of analogous cases, to the dates of key events, to your opponent’s best argument, to the weaknesses in your claims.
+The best second chair knows everything – from exhibit numbers to what time the hearing starts each day, what the first chair should say in response to anticipated questions, the facts of analogous cases, the dates of key events, your opponent’s best argument, the weaknesses in your claims.
 Here’s how to become the world’s leading expert on your case.

 Finally, make sure you can deploy your knowledge when it really counts.
-Save all of your summaries, lists and cheat sheets in a folder on your desktop.
-(Assume that Murphy’s Law applies, that the internet accordingly will go out and that you will not have access to your law firm’s network.)
+Save all your summaries, lists and cheat sheets in a folder on your desktop.
+(Assume that Murphy’s Law applies and that, accordingly, the internet will go down and you will not have access to your law firm’s network.)
 Put copies of the pleadings, procedural orders, and exhibit and authority indices in the folder as well.
-Print out two copies of any document that the first chair might have to read aloud (one copy for her and one for you).
+Print out two copies of any document that the first chair might have to read aloud (one copy for him or her and one for you).
 It is much easier to hand the first chair a piece of paper than to hand over your laptop.

 Know your first chair

-Much as ‘beauty’ depends on the beholder, the qualities of a good second chair typically depend on the first chair and what she wants and needs.
+Much as beauty is in the eye of the beholder, the qualities of a good second chair typically depend on the first chair and what he or she wants and needs.
 What is helpful to one first chair might be distracting to another.
 Thus, when assigned to be second chair, you must determine what type of second chair you need to become.
 It is time to get to know your first chair.

 Below is a survey of some of the different personality types you may encounter.
-The characters introduced below are rough caricatures – composites of counsel we have worked with, witnessed or imagined.
-Nevertheless, knowing how to assist these different ‘types’ of advocates will form a foundation for the other tips that proceed below.
+The characters introduced are rough caricatures – composites of counsel we have worked with, witnessed or imagined.
+Nevertheless, knowing how to assist these different ‘types’ of advocates will form a foundation for the other tips that then follow.